 A lot of people want to start a business but are unsure if it’s the right route for them or even where to start.
 With the pandemic effecting so many businesses people feel more uncertain than ever about making bold moves such as starting a business.
-The truth is starting a business has a lot of steps involved but if you are passionate about it and committed than anybody can do it.
+The truth is starting a business has a lot of steps involved but if you are passionate about it and committed than anybody can do it show proof of income.
 The earlier you start the quicker you will make progress and you want to be ready for when the market turns around, those that prepare when the economy is at it’s low point will be ready when it’s at it’s height again.
 When starting a business there is no education requirement and registering a business in many places is very easy and doesn’t cost much other than your time and commitment so you have no excuse to not start today.
 While hiring employees make sure you do a thorough background check through dbschecks.org.uk

 There are a lot of different types of businesses that you can start and in the beginning your likely going to have to play a few different roles and wear multiple hats in order to succeed.
 Do your research and have a go to market plan in mind, get ideas from competitors and try to understand what they’ve done to succeed so you know what to expect.